Aaditri-Informatics/AI-Framework/README.md

 # AI (Aaditri Informatics) Framework

+There's an Experimental branch if you want to test and give feedback.

 ## Installation

 The framework uses a **prompt injection method** through the `00-rules.md` file, which contains collaboration rules that modify AI behavior: